Javed Miandad: Later career

 In 1992, during the Pakistan tour to England, he scored 153 not out in the first Test at Edgbaston, Birmingham.
 From then to his retirement he scored 578 runs, without scoring a century, at the average of 32.11 in 11 Tests.
 He made only four half-centuries during that period.

 Miandad played 124 Test matches, batting in 189 innings.
 His aggregate of 8,832 Test runs was a Pakistani record until Younis Khan broke it in 2015.
 Inzamam ul Haq also came close to breaking this record just falling short by 4 runs.
 Even though his test career spanned 17 years, he failed to make it into the top-most category of batsmen with test aggregates of over 10,000 runs.
 Miandad's 23 centuries and 43 fifties were Pakistani national records, until they were broken by Inzamam-ul-Haq.
 Miandad's Test career batting average of 52.57 is currently the highest for Pakistani batsmen.
 He scored six double centuries which is the most by a Pakistani and 6th overall.
 He became the first batsman in the history of cricket to score a century in both his 1st and 100th test (against New Zealand and India respectively).
 He made his highest score of 280 not out against India.
 Pakistan went on to win that match by an innings and 119 runs.

 One Day International career

 Miandad made his One Day International debut against the West Indies at Edgbaston, Birmingham in the 1975 Cricket World Cup.
-His last ODI was also a World Cup match, and Pakistan lost the match.
-More, he scored 2 fours and 0 sixes and his strike rate was below 100 in both of his, first and last ODI innings.
+His last ODI was also a World Cup match which Pakistan lost.
+Moreover, he scored 2 fours and 0 sixes and his strike rate was below 100 in both of his, first and last ODI innings.
 His highest ODI score came against India at the Gaddafi Stadium in a match which Pakistan lost in 1982.
 He scored 119 not out off 77 balls with a strike rate of 154.54 in the match.

 Pakistan recorded their first win at a major tournament in 1986's Austral-Asia Cup held in Sharjah and Miandad finished his innings with 116 not out in the final against India.
-This is still considered one of the most historic moments in the history of ODI cricket and he became a national hero.
+This is still considered one of the most historic moments of ODI cricket and he became a national hero.

-Javed Miandad is the first (and one of the only two, other being Sachin Tendulkar) player to have played in six World Cups, the first six, from 1975 to 1996.